Rust-Boy/RustGame/README.md

 # RUstGame
-A game written using trust, ggez framework.
+A game written using rust, ggez framework.

 Run:
 ```bash